Undergraduate Courses

 Important concepts and elements of molecular biology, biochemistry, genetics, and cell biology, are examined in an experimental context.
 This course fulfills the requirement for students majoring in the biological sciences and satisfies the biology requirement for entrance into medical school.

-EEB 304 Disease Ecology, Economics, and Policy (See ENV 304) Fall STN
+EEB 304 Disease Ecology, Economics, and Policy (See ENV 304) Fall SEN

-We explore the major ecological and policy issues surrounding the conservation of biodiversity in an increasingly crowded, hungry, and hot world.
+In this class, we explore the major ecological and policy issues surrounding the conservation of biodiversity in an increasingly crowded, hungry, and hot world.
 Topics include the causes and consequences of species extinction; contemporary conservation strategies; and the role of species in providing important ecosystem services.
-Two lectures, one preceptorial.
 D. Wilcove

 EEB 309 Evolutionary Biology Fall